 It is a document that lets you name, in advance, one or several people to look after your well-being and manage your property if you become incapable of doing this yourself.
-In legal terms, this state of being unable to look after yourself and your property is called "incapacity".
+In legal terms, this state of being unable to take care of yourself and your property is called incapacity.

 What is the difference between a protection mandate and a will?

 A protection mandate lets you name one or more people to take care of you and manage your property while you are incapable and still alive.
 A will lets you choose who will receive your property and how it will be distributed after your death.